catseye/Chrysoberyl/article/Project Dependencies.md

 *   specification-link: http://www.ecma-international.org/publications/standards/Ecma-262.htm

 There is no implementation of Javascript bundled with [The Cat's Eye Technologies Platform][].
-Some of our Javascript scripts are "universal" and will run under `node.js`, but we don't have a versioning plan for those.
+Some of our Javascript scripts are "universal" and will run under `nodejs`, but we don't have a versioning plan for those yet.
 Most of our Javascript is intended to run in the browser and is simply kept reasonably up-to-date with current browsers.
 (At any given time, your mileage may of course vary.)

-Some old Javascript links that still work:
+For laughs, here are some old Javascript links that still work:

 *   [JavaScript at quirksmode](http://www.quirksmode.org/js/contents.html)
 *   [Speed Up Your Javascript Load Time](https://betterexplained.com/articles/speed-up-your-javascript-load-time/)